An Overview of Debts That Cannot Be Discharged Through Bankruptcy

 In conclusion, understanding the debts that cannot be discharged in bankruptcy is essential for managing your finances.
 Although certain debts are excluded from the discharge process, it’s still important to pay them if you are able.
 But if you are unable to pay non-dischargeable debts due to remuneration or hardship, then look into payment plans or negotiations with your creditor as a viable option.
 Ultimately, by knowing how to approach problems with non-discharged debts, you can make better decisions when it comes to managing your finances and avoid potential financial pitfalls.

-Filippi Law Firm, P.C., provides legal services in estate planning, probate, trust administration, trust litigation, and personal bankruptcy in the greater Sacramento area and Placer County, with a focus in Rocklin, Roseville, Lincoln, and Granite Bay.
+Filippi Law Firm, P.C., provides legal services in estate planning, probate, trust administration, trust litigation, and business law in the greater Sacramento area and Placer County, with a focus in Rocklin, Roseville, Lincoln, and Granite Bay.
 Give us a call at (916) 333-7910 or fill out the contact form to get in touch with our office.
 Consultations are free, and they can be done over the phone, via Zoom, or in person at our office in Rocklin.

 Satisfied Client Stories